-The issue price (the "Issue Price") for each maturity of the Series 2011A Bonds is the price at which a substantial amount of such maturity of the Series 2011A Bonds is first sold to the public.
-The Issue Price of a maturity of the Series 2011A Bonds may be different from the price set forth, or the price corresponding to the yield set forth, on the inside cover page hereof.
+The issue price (the "Issue Price") for each maturity of the Series 2012A Bonds and the Series 2012C Bonds is the price at which a substantial amount of such maturity of the Series 2012A Bonds and the Series 2012C Bonds is first sold to the public.
+The Issue Price of a maturity of the Series 2012A Bonds and a maturity of the Series 2012C Bonds may be different from the price set forth, or the price corresponding to the yield set forth, on the inside cover page hereof.

-If the Issue Price of a maturity of the Series 2011A Bonds is less than the principal amount payable at maturity, the difference between the Issue Price of each such maturity, if any, of the Series 2011A Bonds (the "OID Bonds") and the principal amount payable at maturity is original issue discount.
+If the Issue Price of a maturity of the Series 2012A Bonds or a maturity of the Series 2012C Bonds is less than the principal amount payable at maturity, the difference between the Issue Price of each such maturity, if any, of the Series 2012A Bonds or the Series 2012C Bonds (the "OID Bonds") and the principal amount payable at maturity is original issue discount.

 For an investor who purchases an OID Bond in the initial public offering at the Issue Price for such maturity and who holds such OID Bond to its stated maturity, subject to the condition that the City complies with the covenants discussed above, (a) the full amount of original issue discount with respect to such OID Bond constitutes interest which is not includable in gross income of the owner thereof for federal income tax purposes; (b) such owner will not realize taxable capital gain or market discount upon payment of such OID Bond at its stated maturity; (c) such original issue discount is not included as an item of tax preference in computing the alternative minimum tax for individuals and corporations under the Code, but is taken into account in computing an adjustment used in determining the alternative minimum tax for certain corporations under the Code, as described above; and (d) the accretion of original issue discount in each year may result in an alternative minimum tax liability for corporations or certain other collateral federal income tax consequences in each year even though a corresponding cash payment may not be received until a later year.
 Based upon the stated position of the Illinois Department of Revenue under Illinois income tax law, accreted original issue discount on such OID Bonds is subject to taxation as it accretes, even though there may not be a corresponding cash payment until a later year.

-Owners' of OID Bonds should consult their own tax advisors with respect to the state and local tax consequences of original issue discount on such OID Bonds.
+Owners of OID Bonds should consult their own tax advisors with respect to the state and local tax consequences of original issue discount on such OID Bonds.

-Owners of Series 2011A Bonds who dispose of Series 2011A Bonds prior to the stated maturity (whether by sale, redemption or otherwise), purchase Series 2011A Bonds in the initial public offering, but at a price different from the Issue Price or purchase Series 2011A Bonds subsequent to the initial public offering should consult their own tax advisors.
+Owners of Series 2012A Bonds and Series 2012C Bonds who dispose of Series 2012A Bonds and Series 2012C Bonds prior to the stated maturity (whether by sale, redemption or otherwise), purchase Series 2012A Bonds and Series 2012C Bonds in the initial public offering, but at a price different from the Issue Price or purchase Series 2012A Bonds and Series 2012C Bonds subsequent to the initial public offering should consult their own tax advisors.